 A tenancy-in-common (aka.
 TIC) is a hybrid form of ownership where you own a percentage of a multi-unit building.
 TICs came about as a way for people to be able to band together to buy property relatively affordably in otherwise expensive cities.
 As a TIC buyer, you’ll have rights to live in one unit in the building.
 Just like a condo, you pay a monthly fee and can use the common areas.
 In a TIC, the rules and regulations of ownership are spelled out in a TIC agreement.
 Major banks do not loan on TICs (because there is no secondary market where they can sell the loans to other banks).
 Financing is therefore more expensive and less attractive than condos.
 There are a few smaller banks around the Bay Area that offer TIC loans.
-They charge a 1% fee up front to write the loan, and the interest rate is often about 1% higher than a conventional condo loan, and the rate is locked for no more than 7 years (compared with 30 years for condos).
-Down payment requirements are higher than for condos, often 25-30%.
+They often charge a fee to complete the loan, the interest rate is often much higher than a conventional condo loan, and the rate is often locked for a shorter period than conventional financing.
+Down payment requirements are often higher than for condos.
 Although TIC owners each have their own mortgage, this form of ownership does come with some additional risk, primarily surrounding payment of property taxes and potential default by a co-owner.
 The TIC agreement does address the risk to some degree however buyers should be fully aware of the details before buying a TIC.
 The upside is that the purchase price for a TIC is almost always considerably less expensive than a comparable condo.

 A co-op (aka. cooperative) is a building owned by a private corporation.
 It is basically an elite gated community.
 When you buy in to a co-op, you are purchasing shares in the corporation.
 You’ll pay a rather hefty monthly fee for rights to live in one unit.
 Buyers must first be interviewed by the board of directors (ie. other owners) for approval.
 The interview process generally requires buyers to provide personal financial details for review.
 The board may accept or reject buyers for any reason.
 Like TIC financing, terms for co-op financing are less attractive than conventional condo financing and the number of banks that will issue loans are limited.
 Co-op buildings tend to be well maintained (because they usually have substantial amounts of cash in the bank).
 Co-ops do not allow rentals, so purchasing one as an investment property is not an option.
 Like condos and TICs, co-ops may have shared common areas as well as rules and regulations governing what owners can and cannot do.